imrofli/godfalldb/README.md

 cleanup
-make db persistent (postgres or keep h2) frontload a webserver so app needs not to be on Root & easy domain name switching like test.godfallbd.ch
+make db persistent (postgres or keep h2) frontload a webserver so app needs not to be on Root & easy domain name switching like test.godfallbd.ch versioning of configs/data externalize properties file loader (watcher) to automatically load new datafiles

 stuff to look at:
 graphQL